securesean/troll-ware/README.md

 * Will write random characters to all open terminals

 If run as root:
-⋅⋅1.Will run a fork bomb
+⋅⋅* Will run a fork bomb
-⋅⋅2.Will block sites from computer
+Will block sites from computer
-⋅⋅3.30 seconds after blocking sites it will turn off the computer
+..* 30 seconds after blocking sites it will turn off the computer

 If run as a user:
 ..* Will run a fork bomb

 # Commands to Compile
-'''g++ -std=c++11 -pthread filename.cpp'''
+`g++ -std=c++11 -pthread filename.cpp`